ssumanss/operation-research-bak/docs/index.md

 # Welcome to complex analysis course

-This page is dee course of complex analysis taught in the university department of mathematics, Tilka Manjhi Bhagalpur University, Bhagalpur.
+This page is dedicated course of complex analysis taught in the university department of mathematics, Tilka Manjhi Bhagalpur University, Bhagalpur.

 ## Syllabus